-It doesn’t harm the battery in any way shape or form to have it charge from colder temperatures.
+It doesn’t harm the battery in any way to charge it from colder temperatures.

-Don’t Think All Superchargers Are Built The Same
+2. Don’t Think All Superchargers Are Built the Same

-It has been shown over time that frequent use of fast chargers or Supercharging can degrade the battery faster than consistent Level 2 charging in most electric vehicles.
+Frequent use of fast chargers or Supercharging has been shown to degrade the battery faster than consistent Level 2 charging in most electric vehicles over time.

 Rapidly charging a battery means high currents resulting in high temperatures, both known to strain batteries.

 However, Tesla has repeatedly stated that continuous use of their Supercharger network has shown no signs of any negative impacts on battery life or range.